August 6, 2019 Sid No Comments on UX Design for the Color-Blind

 Best practice for easier link recognition is to use a hyperlinked icon or place them beside the hyperlinked text; this is common with social media and email links.
 For links within a body of text, best practice is to underline the links.

-Think about your existing or future website and consider Adam Silver’s tips as a checklist, alongside other website optimization dos and don’ts, to improve your website’s UI and UX as well as increase readership and sales.
+Think about your existing or future website and consider these tips as a checklist to improve your website’s UI and UX, as well as increase readership and sales.
 Furthermore, we at MicroCreatives are also open to all your queries on web design and web development and how we can help create and improve your website to work for a wider audience.